bhellerich815/phase-1-js-project/README.md

 #### 1: Show photos of dog breeds
 #### 2: Allow you to like or dislike photos
-#### 3: Give a breed name and short description of the dog in the photo
+#### 3: Give the name of the breed, what the dog is bred for and its temperament

 ## How to Use

-### This app should be fairly simple to use.
-For each card, simply look through the breed name and short description for each photo, and decide if you like or dislike the photo.
-After you decide, choose the corresponding like or dislike button under the photo.
+### For each image, the breed name, what the dog is bred for and its temperament are listed.
+Simply decide if you like or dislike each dog, and choose the corresponding button.
 Hope you enjoy this little app -- maybe you will find a new dog breed to learn about or maybe you just like looking at pictures of dogs!

 ## Credits